BenHinnant/cse15l-lab-reports/lab-report-3-week-5.md

 ![image](https://user-images.githubusercontent.com/55713184/198896209-5f349a0e-76e9-4735-828f-c6befe63a1aa.png)

 * This command prints all lines not containing the string "flight" within the chapter-1.txt file.
-By excluding lines with "flight" uisng the /v switch, the user might be able to find information related to the situation on the ground during 9/11.
+By excluding lines with "flight" using the /v switch, the user might be able to find information related to the situation on the ground during 9/11.

 ### Example 2: find /v "Fig" "technical\biomed\1471-213X-1-11.txt"